 Compared to the rest of the New York City market, the NoHo submarket has more expensive rates, and you'll need to pay a premium to be in this hot region.

 A large portion of this region is residential, but there's plenty of office_space.
-Manufacturing is the dominant industry in this region.
+Manufacturing is the dominant industry in this market.
 Commute by walking is the most popular way to get to work amongst NoHo folk.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.